Now Over 100 Hours of Content in The Team Teach Knowledge Hub

 Read more about support through a crisis.

-By understanding this concept, we can begin to reflect on how we can support behaviour, and de-escalate challenging situations, by capitalising on the power of body language.
+By understanding this concept, we can begin to reflect on how we can support behaviour and de-escalate situations, by capitalising on the power of body language.
 To do this, we need to become more aware of how we communicate non-verbally, and understand the impact our body language can have on those around us, especially in times of crisis.

 Understanding personal space

 An awareness of personal space is the first step to understanding the effect of body language.
 Everybody has their own interpretation of personal space, and what is acceptable to one person, may not be acceptable to another.
-Whether we are working with nursery children, or in an adult setting, understanding individual boundaries of personal space is key to developing safe and trusting relationships, and avoiding difficult situations.
+Whether we are working with nursery children, or in an adult setting, understanding individual boundaries around personal space is key to developing safe and trusting relationships, and avoiding difficult situations.

 Unlock this content.
 Login / Register.